Rise to Success: Career Highlights of Luis Severino

 How Luis Severino built a successful career.
 Explore key moments that defined the journey.

-Luis Severino, nicknamed "Sevy", is a professional baseball pitcher from the Dominican Republic.
-He currently plays for the Athletics of Major League Baseball (MLB).
-Severino previously played for the New York Yankees and the New York Mets in MLB.
-As a pitcher, he contributes to his team's defense by throwing the ball to strike out batters and prevent them from scoring.
+Luis Severino, nicknamed "Sevy", is a Dominican professional baseball pitcher currently playing for the Athletics of Major League Baseball (MLB).
+He previously played in MLB for both the New York Yankees and the New York Mets.
+Severino is known for his pitching abilities at the major league level.

-On December 26, 2011, Luis Severino officially signed with the New York Yankees as an international free agent, receiving a $225,000 signing bonus.
+On December 26, 2011, Luis Severino signed with the New York Yankees as an international free agent for a $225,000 signing bonus.
+He was initially going to sign with the Colorado Rockies, but the Yankees matched their offer and convinced Severino to play for them.

 2011: Signed with the Yankees